marius-test/python_selenium_automation/README.md

 - ChromeDriver and GeckoDriver paths are hardcoded; update PATH variables to match your local setup.
 - Scripts use explicit and implicit waits to handle page load timing.

-- This project served as a solid foundation for advancing my expertise in Selenium automation.
+> This project combines multiple smaller demonstrations into one comprehensive suite and served as a solid foundation for advancing my expertise in Selenium automation.